eitancj/python_in_docker/README.md

 --> docker rmi streamlit:V1 python:3.11.4-slim-bookworm

 **Alternatively**, a pre-built image can be found at:\
-???\
+docker pull eitancj/streamlit_app:V1
-In that case start at step 3
+In that case start at step 3, after having pulled the image